spawnmarvel/powershell-cmd/README.md

 # Stopped  WaaSMedicSvc       Windows Update Medic Service
 ```

-If you still don’t find the cmdlet you need, you can make sure the help is current and then get examples for a cmdlet
+If you still don’t find the cmdlet you need, you can make sure that help is updated.
+Then get examples for a cmdlet

 ```ps1
 # To update the help data